k2view/blueprints/Studio/README.md

 You will be asked to enter your password.

+## Docker Image Offline Package Download

+The Docker login command and the `k2space.sh` bash shell script require Internet access to log in and pull K2view Fabric images from the K2view Nexus Container Registry at docker.share.cloud.k2view.com.

+Should you not have Internet connectivity, you can use this Docker Image Offline Package Download procedure to download the file on a separate machine and copy it to the local installation directory.
+The file, a Docker Image, is about 1.9GB in size.
+The version of the image depends on what is configured in the `.env` file.
+You will need to download the same version.

+Following this procedure, when the `k2space.sh` script runs, the expected file will have already been loaded on the local machine and will not need to be downloaded from the Internet.

+Here is the flow:
+1. Save / compress the desired Image tag:

+`docker save docker.share.cloud.k2view.com/k2view/fabric-studio:8.1.7_22 | gzip > k2view_fabric-studio_8.1.7_22.tar.gz`

+2. Copy the `k2view_fabric-studio_8.1.7_22.tar.gz` file to the target machine.

+3. On the target machine, load the image locally:

+`docker load -i k2view_fabric-studio_8.1.7_22.tar.gz`

+Doing this before you run the first `k2space.sh` command ensures the file will be present on your system to create your first space and avoids downloading the file from the Internet.

 **Note**: The Docker login command and the k2space.sh bash shell script require Internet access to log in and pull K2view Fabric images from the K2view Nexus Container Registry at docker.share.cloud.k2view.com.